 Innsbruck’s residents like to say that the regional capital of Tirol is, in fact, nothing more than an oversized village.
-This reflects both their pride and love for the fourth-largest city in Austria and their self-deprecating humour and natural reluctance to get too big-headed about the place they call home.
+This reflects both their pride and love for the fifth-largest city in Austria and their self-deprecating humour and natural reluctance to get too big-headed about the place they call home.

 The fact is that Innsbruck is small enough to get around on foot, yet large enough to be expanding outwards towards the villages on its periphery.
 Innsbruck is small enough for the petty bourgeoisie, yet large enough to satisfy the joie de vivre of 30,000 students and house a diverse arts scene and numerous restaurants catering for a wide range of tastes and interests.